tnichols217/notes-old/APLang/Speech.md

 %%
 So lets get back to business to defeat the huns🎵🎵
 So, why mac just isnt that good ahem david.
-For one, theres not a solid app store, it doesnt allow you to customize much, takes up a lot of storage, is expensive, only runs on
+For one, theres not a solid app store, it doesnt allow you to customize much, takes up a lot of storage, is expensive, only runs on macs- like what if i want ot
 %%

 ---